The kidneys help remove waste products from the body, maintain balanced electrolyte levels, and regulate blood pressure.

 The doctor inserts a sterile cleansing solution into the abdominal cavity around the intestine.
 This is the peritoneum, and a protective membrane surrounds it.

 In continuous peritoneal dialysis, the fluid drains through a catheter.
-The individual discards these fluids four or five times a day.
+The individual discards these fluids four or five times per day.
 In automated peritoneal dialysis, the fluid also drains through a catheter, and the exchanges usually occur throughout the night while the person sleeps.

 The following are suggestions for keeping the kidneys healthy and helping avoid kidney disease:

 • Eating a balanced diet: Many kidney problems result from high blood pressure and diabetes.
-As a result, maintaining a nutritious, well-balanced diet can prevent several common causes of kidney disease.
+As a result, maintaining a nutritious, well-balanced diet can help prevent several common causes of kidney disease.
 The National Heart, Lung, and Blood Institute recommends the DASH diet for maintaining healthy blood pressure.

 • Getting enough exercise: Exercising for 30 minutes every day can reduce the risk of high blood pressure and obesity, both of which put pressure on kidney health.